-Current US NIH COVID-19 Treatment Guidelines stated that there are insufficient clinical data to recommend either for or against the use of convalescent plasma or hyperimmune immunoglobulin for the treatment of COVID-19 (AIII) [125].
+Current US NIH COVID-19 Treatment Guidelines stated that there are insufficient clinical data to recommend either for or against the use of convalescent plasma for the treatment of COVID-19 [134].

 As of June 12, 2020 one RCT (NCT04346446) conducted in India, comparing convalescent plasma+supportive care with random donor plasma+supportive care in severely sick COVID-19 patients, is listed as completed (May 30, 2020) in ClinicalTrials.gov register.
-Nor results posted nor publication is provided vet.
+Nor results posted nor publication is provided yet.
 One interventional single group study (NCT04325672) was withdrawn due to opening Expanded Access Protocol.
 As of July 09, 2020 one interventional single group assignment study in Indonesia on 10 patients is completed (NCT04407208).
 Two RCTs were completed as well: one performed on 49 patients in Iraq (NCT04441424) and one with 60 patients in Turkey (NCT04407208).
 Nor results posted nor publication is provided yet.
+As of August 15, 2020 one single-arm interventional study in Switzerland, on 15 adult patients with moderate to severe COVID-19 (NCT04389944), and one RCT on 40 COVID-19 patient with hypoxia in Bahrain were completed (NCT04356534).
+No results are posted yet.